Dast3X/Connected-IP/README.md

-# Connected-IP
+# Connected-IP (Based on powershell)
   Small script for checking all connections to your port/ip.
-Based on powershell
+  It also shows geolocation.